Almost abelian pseudo-K\"ahler Lie algebras: Curvature of almost abelian pseudo-Kähler Lie algebras

 \begin{proof} Suppose that $\frh_0$ is non-isotropic.
 Then $\Tr(D)=\Tr(A)+a=a$ since $\Tr(A)=0$ for any $A\in\mathfrak{u}(\frh_1,J_1,g_1)$.
 If $\frg$ is unimodular, then $a=0$ and the metric $g$ is flat by Proposition \ref{prop:curvature_definite_g0}.
 In fact in this case the converse is also true, i.e.\ if the metric $g$ is flat, then $\frg$ is unimodular.
 Now suppose that $\frh_0$ is isotropic.
 Then $\Tr(D)=-a$, thus if $\frg$ is unimodular, then $g$ is flat by Proposition \ref{prop:curvature_isotropic_h0}. \end{proof}

-\begin{remark} It was conjectured in \cite[Conjecture 4.24]{CG25} that every two-step nilpotent hypersymplectic Lie algebra is flat.
-Every hypersymplectic Lie algebra is in particular pseudo-Kähler.
-Hence, Corollary \ref{cor:flat_almost_ab_pK} gives a positive answer to this conjecture in the nilpotent almost abelian case. \end{remark}
+\begin{remark} Recall that a hypersymplectic structure on a Lie algebra is a triple $(J,E,g)$ such that $(J,g)$ defines a pseudo-K\"ahler structure, $(E,g)$ defines a para-K\"ahler structure, and $JE=-EJ$.
+It was conjectured in \cite[Conjecture 4.24]{CG25} that every two-step nilpotent hypersymplectic Lie algebra is flat.
+Since every hypersymplectic Lie algebra is in particular pseudo-Kähler, Corollary \ref{cor:flat_almost_ab_pK} gives a positive answer to this conjecture in the nilpotent almost abelian case. \end{remark}

 If we focus on the nilpotent case, we have the following.

 \begin{corollary} Let $(\frg,J,g)$ be a nilpotent almost abelian pseudo-Kähler Lie algebra.
 Then $g$ is complete. \end{corollary}

 \begin{proof} Since $\frg$ is nilpotent, in particular unimodular, the metric $g$ is flat by Corollary \ref{cor:flat_almost_ab_pK}.
 Therefore, the flat torsion-free Levi-Civita connection $\nabla$ of $g$ defines a \emph{left-symmetric structure} on $\frg$.
 By the results of \cite{Segal92}, the completeness of $\nabla$ is equivalent to $\lambda\colon\frg\to\mathfrak{gl}(\frg)$, defined by $\lambda(X)=\nabla_X$, being a nilpotent endomorphism for every $X\in\frg$.
 By looking at Propositions \ref{prop:curvature_definite_g0} and \ref{prop:curvature_isotropic_h0} we see that this is the case. \end{proof}